 This work contains examples of:

-- Adapted Out: The remake cut out a lot of scenes from the original such as taking out the surrounding Destron Gas emitters and the journey to the Dark Planet.
+- Adapted Out: Every animated version of the story cuts out or changes a lot of scenes from the original games, such as taking out the surrounding Destron Gas emitters and the journey to the Dark Planet.

-- Advertised Extra: A lot of emphasis is put on Hatchiyack in the marketing rather than Raichi.
-Justified, since Raichi is more of a Non-Action Big Bad, and Hatchiyack is a fighter, which better suits the franchise.
+- Advertised Extra: A lot of emphasis is put on Hatchiyack in the marketing rather than Lychee.
+Justified, since Lychee is more of a Non-Action Big Bad, and Hatchiyack is a fighter, which better suits the franchise.

 - Attack of the 50-Foot Whatever: Hatchiyack in one of the OVA's multiple paths.